Lifestack

 Laptop 2: Lechuza

 I have an updated Macbook Air for my teaching income stream, and while IT is generous with giving us admin privileges (mostly), I keep it completely separate from my other work areas.
-It does not have an owl moniker.
+I call it waterfowl, gesturing to my workplace and the general avian theme across my machines.
 It is connected to my other machines with a Syncthing instance to syncronize my ~/org directory and is included on my tailscale.

 E-Reader